TZDSGeek/Project_1/README.md

 # Rebounds

-The top 5 most consistent top performers: Evan Mobley, Luka Doncic, Wendell Carter Jr., Al Horford, and Julius Randle.
-Is there a statistical significance between high performance and consistency.
-The Ttest Results were (statistic=23.16368326535982, pvalue=4.755563100474603e-28, df=49)
-The pvalue suggests strong evidence against the null hypothesis.
-r-value: 0.7906679736573208, indicates there is a very strong correlation between the two variables.
-The top performers tend to be more consistent when compared to the rest of the league.
+The top 5 most consistent top performers were Evan Mobley, Luka Doncic, Wendell Carter Jr., Al Horford, and Julius Randle.The pvalue=4.755563100474603e-28 suggests strong evidence against the null hypothesis, implying that there is a difference in the level of consistency between the top 50 players with the highest rebounding averages when compared to rebounding averages of the rest of the league.The r-value 0.7906679736573208, indicates there is a very strong correlation between the increase in average rebounds and the increase in standard deviations.
+Given the data from the linear regression below, we can clearly see that the top performers tend to be more consistent when compared to the rest of the league.
+The highest performing players are most consistent when averaging 8 to 11 rebounds per game, after that threshold the performance can be expected to be less consistent.

 ![Top 50 players vs The NBA League_Rebounds](https://github.com/TZDSGeek/Project_1/assets/137857956/298e3658-6fe3-42e1-b413-fbd0f3a0fa20)